 Bachelor of Social Work

-This program provides an academically rigorous, socially relevant curriculum designed to equip students with the knowledge, values, and skills necessary for careers in social work.
+Earn your bachelor of social work online at Saint Joseph's College of Maine.Our academically rigorous, socially relevant curriculum equips students with the knowledge, values, and skills necessary for careers in social work or other diverse fields such as healthcare, education, government, human resources, criminal justice, and the nonprofit sector.
 The online Bachelor of Social Work (BSW) program at Saint Joseph’s College prepares students for entry-level generalist practice in positions such as case manager, discharge planner, mental health and behavioral health technicians.
-This degree also prepares students to become licensed as a professional social worker and provides a strong foundation for graduate work in a Master of Social Work (MSW) program.
-This degree path will prepare you for multiple career paths across diverse fields including settings such as healthcare, education, government, human resources, criminal justice, and the non-profit sector.
+In addition, this degree prepares students for entry-level generalist practice as a social worker and provides a strong foundation for graduate work in a Master of Social Work (MSW) program.

-The online BSW program in a natural cohort model that fosters peer-support along with a strong faculty presence throughout the learning process.
-Students will have the opportunity to start networking immediately by joining the National Association of Social Workers as well as the Phi Alpha National Honor Society for Social Work if eligible.
+The online BSW program benefits from strong faculty presence and a cohort structure, which naturally fosters peer-support and facilitates the learning process.
+Students will have the opportunity to participate in the SJC Social Work program through optional virtual meetings and events as well as the Phi Alpha National Honor Society for Social Work if eligible.

 CSWE Accreditation